robinboncoeur/Projects/docs/rcas/testChecklist.md

 ### ✅ Clean Testing Sequence

-Here’s a practical, no-nonsense checklist you can work through with your tester.
-Think of it as: `Can this survive real humans?` 😄
+Here’s a practical, no-nonsense checklist you can work through.
+Think of it as: `Will this App survive real humans?` 😄

 The picture is there to remind us not all we see is real. 🙄 I need to keep that in mind when I code. 😶‍🌫️